8:30 AM - 6:00 PM

-CNC machines are electric discharge machines that integrate mechanical, electrical, hydraulic, pneumatic, and information technologies.
-It is a working machine with the advantages of high precision, high efficiency, high automation, and high flexibility, stability and reliable quality in mechanical manufacturing processes.
+CNC machine kits are electric discharge machining tools that integrate mechanical, electrical, hydraulic, pneumatic, and information technologies with the advantages of high precision, high efficiency, high automation, and high flexibility, stability and reliable quality in mechanical manufacturing processes.
 The technical level and its percentage of the output and total ownership is one of the important indicators for measuring a country's national economic development and the overall level of industrial manufacturing.

 • Compared with manual or semi-automatic mechanical tools, it is expensive and requires a large initial investment when purchasing.